Min. time required: 2:00

 Best season to see the falls Copy link to clipboard

 The best months to visit the Rhine Falls are early April to late October.
-April, May and June are the top months in our opinion.
+April, May and June are the top months in my opinion.
 That's when the amount of water usually peaks.
 As for other periods:

-• The boats operate from April to October.
+• The boats operate from late March/early April to October.
 If you want to make a nice round trip including a boat ride, that's the best time of the year to get to the falls.

 Weather info and forecasts Copy link to clipboard

 Dry weather is best to visit the Rhine Falls.
 It allows you to make a beautiful roundabout walk including a boat ride.
 Clouds and drizzle are no problem, but in heavy rain the views won't be great.
-The boats operate under most weather circumstances, but services can be suspended in case of strong winds or heavy rainfall.

 Weather reports are available to members only